cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 which contains the server's OPRF response and envU. idU can be omitted from message KE1 if the information is available to the server in some other way;

-- IdS, the server's identity, is not shown explicitly, it can be part of an info field (encrypted or not), part of envU, or can be known from other context (see {{SecIdentities}}); it is used crucially for key derivation (see below);
+- idS, the server's identity, is not shown explicitly, it can be part of an info field (encrypted or not), part of envU, or can be known from other context (see {{SecIdentities}}); it is used crucially for key derivation (see below);